MiniBooNE and MicroBooNE Combined Fit to a 3+1 Sterile Neutrino Scenario: Introduction

 The MiniBooNE experiment has a large sample size, but relatively high backgrounds from mis-identification backgrounds that dominate MiniBooNE's electron neutrino sample.
 The MicroBooNE experiment uses a relatively small detector, but can remove most mis-identification backgrounds~\cite{MicroBooNE:2021jwr}.
-Also, the imaging capability of the LArTPC has allowed the MicroBooNE experiment to select a high purity sample of charged current quasi-elastic (CCQE) interactions, which has low systematic uncertainty compared to a semi-inclusive or fully inclusive cross section~\cite{MicroBooNE:2021rmx,MicroBooNE:2021jwr,MicroBooNE:2021nxr,MicroBooNE:2021sne}.
-Thus, in principle, the MicroBooNE data allow for a clean test, albeit with a small sample, of the hypothesis that the MiniBooNE excess events are due to $\nu_e$ charged-current quasi-elastic interactions.
-Therefore, we consider only MicroBooNE's exclusive CCQE $\nu_e$ search~\cite{MicroBooNE:2021jwr} in this paper, which presents the first MiniBooNE/MicroBooNE joint fit.
+The imaging capability of the LArTPC has allowed the MicroBooNE experiment to select three $\nu_e$ charged-current (CC) samples~\cite{MicroBooNE:2021rmx}: a high purity exclusive sample of charged current quasi-elastic (CCQE) interactions~\cite{MicroBooNE:2021jwr}, a semi-inclusive sample of pion-less interactions~\cite{MicroBooNE:2021sne}, and a fully-inclusive sample~\cite{MicroBooNE:2021nxr}.
+The MicroBooNE data allow for a clean test of the hypothesis that the MiniBooNE excess events are due to $\nu_e$ CC interactions.
+We consider only the CCQE and inclusive analyses, as the former has the lowest systematic uncertainty and the latter has the largest sample size.
+The CCQE analysis uses deep-learning-based reconstruction while the inclusive analysis uses Wire-Cell-based reconstruction; thus they are hereafter identified in figures and tables by the shorthand ``DL'' and ``WC'', respectively.
+In this paper, we present the first MiniBooNE/MicroBooNE combined fits to a $3+1$ model.